tensorflow/addons/CONTRIBUTING.md

 Want to contribute but not sure of what?
 Here are a few suggestions:
 1. Add a new example or tutorial.
 Located in [`examples/`](examples), these are a great way to familiarize yourself and others with TF-Addons.
-See [the guidelines](examples/README.md) for more information on hwo to add examples.
+See [the guidelines](examples/README.md) for more information on how to add examples.
 2. Solve an [existing issue](https://github.com/tensorflow/addons/issues).
   These range from low-level software bugs to higher-level design problems.